MichaelSiehl/Spatial_Fortran_1/README.md

-# General Purpose Data Flow (Spatial) Programming for FPGAs Using Coarray Fortran (as yet only emulated on CPUs)
+# Approaching General Purpose Data Flow (Spatial) Programming for FPGAs Using Coarray Fortran (as yet only emulated on CPUs)
 ## (Unified Kernel Programming for CPUs and FPGAs Using Coarray Fortran)
 ## Part 1: Defining Some Basics